benjvi/benjvi.github.io/_posts/2019-04-01-Vi-Code-Idea-Rosetta-Stone.markdown

 ---
 layout: post
-title: "Vim, VSCode & Intellij: A Cheat Sheet"
+title: "Vim, VSCode & Intellij: A Rosetta Stone"
 categories: [technology]
 image: ibelonghere.webp
 ---

  In the last six months I've really started to adopt VS Code for editing on a regular basis.
 In the process, I realized how many shortcuts I've come to rely on in my goto editors, Vim and Intellij.
-Hence, here I list useful  features that I use across all three editors, as a reference to help in learning a consistent set of commands.
+Hence, here I list useful features that I exist across all three editors, as a reference to help in learning a consistent set of commands.

 <!--more-->